EAST BREMERTON, WA — Wilco, an Oregon-based retailer of farming and pet supplies, plans to open a store within a struggling

-The eclectic store will cover 37,000 square feet and will include a 5,000-square-foot greenhouse, a dog-grooming shop, pet and livestock supplies, other farming equipment and clothing to go with it.
+The eclectic store will cover 37,000 square feet and will include a 5,000-square-foot greenhouse, a dog-grooming shop, pet and livestock supplies, and other farming equipment, and clothing to go with it.

 It’s more than a shot in the arm for the East Bremerton plaza, which has for years been missing anchor tenants within its largest retail spaces.
 In 2015, a fitness company opened within the same complex.
 A stronger economy and the City Council’s decision to roll back hefty regulations aimed at making the area more pedestrian-friendly appears to have boosted development.

 Wilco made the announcement Tuesday but had already been working to obtain permits from the city of Bremerton’s Department of Community Development.